 4. Conclusion

-The following conclusions were drawn based on the statistical analysis of the results.The results of the physicochemical parameters obtained in water samples from the river showed varriations across all the sampling locations and between seasons.
+The results of the physicochemical parameters obtained in water samples from the river showed varriations across all the sampling locations and between seasons.
 The levels of physicochemical parameters were higher in downstream than upstream.
 A similar trend was also obtained in levels of heavy metals in the water samples across the sampling locations and between seasons.
 This is a reflection of the impacts of varying levels of anthropogenic activities across the sampling locations.
 As shown in Tables 5 and 6, health risk assessment of heavy metals via dermal exposures revealed little of no significant risk as calculated HQ values were all less than 1 (i.e HQ < 1) across all the locations and seasons.
 For sustainability of the river water for swimming by present and future generations, routine monitoring of the metals in the study area is strongly advocated as the calculated HQ of some metals through dermal contact were approaching unity.

 Disclaimer (Artificial intelligence)